Iteo/audoma/docs/usage.rst

 | This action may return `None` or `string`, but as you may see in the results we have also string defined.
-| The string default in the results it is a string which will be the message returned by default.
+| The string default in the results is a string that will be the message returned by default.
 | The default message will be returned if the instance is `None`.
 | If returned string instance won't be None, then the returned instance will be
 | included in the response.